nextcloud/desktop/doc/building.rst

     cmake -G "MinGW Makefiles" ../client
     mingw32-make

-  .. note:: You can try using ninja to build in parallell using
+  .. note:: You can try using ninja to build in parallel using
      ``cmake -G Ninja ../client`` and ``ninja`` instead.
   .. note:: Refer to the :ref:`generic-build-instructions` section for additional options.